boot-sp/boot-sp/README.md

 # boot-sp

-Data-based stochastic programming using bootstrap and bagging for confidence intervals.
+Data-based, two-stage stochastic programming using bootstrap and bagging for confidence intervals.

 ## internal tests